Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 How to use Petroleum?

-3. Sulphur – To Manage Skin Itching
+3. Sulphur – To Manage Intense Skin Itching

-Sulphur is a leading medicine most frequently used in treating atopic dermatitis.
+Sulphur is a top medicine most frequently used in treating atopic dermatitis.
 The main complaint for which it is used is intolerable skin itching.
 The skin is excessively dry with scales and intolerable itching.
-In majority of cases, the itching is at its peak at night or when the person’s body gets warm in bed.
+In the majority of the cases, the itching is at its peak at night or when the person’s body gets warm in bed.
 Scratching is followed by a burning sensation on the skin.
-Relapse of dermatitis in the spring season or in damp weather is also effectively dealt with this medicine.
+Relapse of dermatitis in the spring season or in damp weather is also effectively dealt with by this medicine.
 Homeopathic remedy Sulphur must always be considered as the first line of treatment for atopic dermatitis that is being suppressed by the use of local medications like ointments or any other form of external medication.

 When to use Sulphur?